UEFBiomedicalInformaticsLab/MODAEplus_experiments/README.md

 See scripts in [slurm/hyperparameter_evaluation](slurm/hyperparameter_evaluation).

-## Step 6 identify the best setting
+## Step 6 identify the best hyper-parameters

+The final hyper-parameters for downstream analysis are selected based on outer CV performance.
-This experimental pipeline uses R to process and visualize MODAE results.
+This pipeline uses R to process and visualize MODAE results.
 [R/analysis/analyse_results.R](R/analysis/analyse_results.R) calculates summaries
 of evaluation metrics for all hyper-parameter settings and saves several figures to the output plot path.
 Adjusting [R/setup.R](R/setup.R) is necessary when